davidjamesstone/flappy/README.md

 ### Why?
 Less code in getting a hapi server up.
 Arguably more concise.
-The fluent design encourages server code to always be register via plugins.
+The fluent design encourages server code to always be registered via plugins.

 ### More Examples